inBeat/inbeat-website/content/singles/free-toolkit.md

       text: Create a one to one Facebook Ad mockup complete with all possible fields and call-to-actions.
       icon: facebook-ad-mockup
       url: ad-mockup-generator/facebook
+    - title:  TikTok Ad Mockup <br> Generator
+      text: Design your own TikTok ad & preview all the in-app overlays before it goes live on the platform.
+      icon: tiktok-ad-mockup
+      url: ad-mockup-generator/tiktok
     - title: Twitter Ad Mockup <br> Generator
       text: Generate, preview & download Twitter ads!
 All fields are fully customizable, and download everything for free.
       icon: twitter-ad-mockup